kabingusam/alx-low_level_programming/0x0E-structures_typedef/README.md

 Structure : a user defined data type available in C that allows to  combine data items of different kinds.

-init_dog.
+1.init_dog.

-print_dog - prints the dog struc.
+2.print_dog - prints the dog struc.

-new_dog - creates a new struct of type dog.
+3.new_dog - creates a new struct of type dog.

-free_dog.
+4.free_dog.